jmacc93/essays/skyrim_game_player.md

 This sort of agent could be trained on other tasks (probably artificial, contrived tasks) and because those other tasks could be made to be really fast, the agent would probably train much faster.
 Though, the agent would probably take *much* longer to beat Skyrim, as it would have to figure out *everything*, not just Skyrim-specific stuff, like: how to control the player, what enemies and combat are, what an inventory is, how to heal and use items, etc

-# Future work
+# Conclusions

-A project to make a game playing agent that can beat Skyrim completely zero-shot, with no privileged inputs, and in real time, would be a massive undertaking, requiring huge amounts of resources and many subprojects, including researching new architectures, developing training programs, and training intermediate agents
+A project to make a game playing agent that can beat Skyrim completely zero-shot, with no privileged inputs, and in real time, would be a massive undertaking, requiring huge amounts of resources and many subprojects, including researching new architectures, developing training programs, and training intermediate agents.
 However, if it was successful, the product of such a project would be not just an agent that can finish one game, but likely an AGI that could be used in almost all or all other contexts

 This project would most likely take years, and most likely not be finished before another AI project creates an AGI, given the rate at which AI labs are advancing towards AGI.
 By definition, any AGI could finish any game a human can finish, so another lab's AGI could beat Skyrim just the same

+I've pushed my AGI prediction dates back by a few years now after doing this little analysis project because its illuminated how many capabilities an AGI would actually have to have to do simple things like play Skyrim.
+The SOTA integrates a few of these capabilities together, but we *really* don't seem close at all to making such an agent.
+The rate of progress towards it is very fast, though, and it will only increase.
+Time will tell

 If anyone is interested in talking with me (Joe Miller) about this concept, please email me at `joe_miller_93@protonmail.com`